Kiribati Drought

 Above: The official handover of the newly installed Solar Distillation System at Santo Iotebwa Preschool and Community in Betio, with Parish Priest Father Kanoua Iotebwa and Australian High Commissioner, H.E David Yardley, in August 2022.
 Photo: Australian High Commission, Kiribati

 Rainfall dropped to less than a quarter of 2-year historical averages in South Tarawa, which is home to around 60,000 people.
-This has taken a toll on rainwater storage, normally the main source of drinking water in the capital, and has increased the salinity of the fragile water lens under the Tarawa atoll to alarming levels.
+This took a toll on rainwater storage, normally the main source of drinking water in the capital, and increased the salinity of the fragile water lens under the Tarawa atoll to alarming levels.
+On outer islands, where communities largely rely on untreated well water, the impact of the drought was equally challenging, with increasingly brackish (salty) drinking water affecting health and wellbeing.

 Above: Installation of the first solar water distillation unit at Santo Iotebwa.
 Photo: ChildFund Kiribati